NYSE makes new push with the SEC for IPO alternative

 The SEC declined an earlier request by NYSE in December to allow companies going public through direct listings to sell stock.
 It did not disclose the reasons for its decision at the time.

-"We want to provide (companies) what is arguably a more efficient pricing mechanism for their IPO," NYSE Vice Chairman and Chief Commercial Officer John Tuttle said in a telephone interview.
+"We want to provide (companies) what is arguably a more efficient pricing mechanism for their IPO," NYSE Vice Chairman and Chief Commercial Officer John Tuttle said in an interview.

+"While the current IPO works for many companies, we want to create an additional option that could arguably allow for more efficient pricing," Tuttle added.

 The SEC did not immediately respond to a request for comment.